Clients comment on our

 “Brilliant!
 THANK YOU!”
 (Wedding toast).

-“It’s not often that superb work that yields such impressive results can be surpassed, but Eric Shapiro at Ghostwriters Central has done it — AGAIN!
-After the quick and lauded success of his screenplay adaptation of my first novel, I asked Eric to handle a screenplay for the second in the series.
+“It’s not often that superb work that yields such impressive results can be surpassed, but the chief writer at Ghostwriters Central has done it — AGAIN!
+After the quick and lauded success of his screenplay adaptation of my first novel, I asked him to handle a screenplay for the second in the series.
 The screenplay arrived yesterday and it is pure, liquid dynamite.
 I’m sorely tempted to identify the now-familiar novels and their subsequent films, but for now let me just say that this man is gold.
-A screenplay for 10 times the price couldn’t surpass Eric’s work.
+A screenplay for 10 times the price couldn’t surpass his work.
 Thank you again, Ghostwriters Central!”

 “Your words are outstanding and I am thankful.”
 (Book manuscript).